Paleogenomics/IBDGem/README.md

 ```
 This will generate 3 output tables for the pairwise comparisons of sample1-vs-sample1/sample2/sample3.
 You can find these same tables in the ```output``` folder within ```ibdgem-test```.

+For comparisons of real forensic samples, using the ```--variable-sites-only/-v``` option is
+recommended to exclude uninformative sites.

 ## Auxiliary files:
 The ```bin``` directory contains an independent Python script for converting tab-delimited